Kuttle/zoho-crm-serverless/README.md

 However, that said, sometimes its nice to just get going.
 For this I will lean heavily on this great NPM module located [here](https://www.npmjs.com/package/zcrm-oauth2).

 This module guides you through the creation of your Zoho Client ID and then helps you generate your first `access token` and the `refresh token` that's used to generate `activation tokens` in future.
 One thing I would suggest is limiting the access that your `Zoho Client ID` has.
-I only needed read/write access to the `Leads` area of zoho. so my `auth.json` file looked like this:
+I only needed `CREATE` access to the `Leads` area of zoho. so my `auth.json` file looked like this:

 ```json
 {